kontains/bolt/README.md

 ### Fork

 This fork allows you to choose a local LLM via Ollama.
-See the instructions below for running or extending it to include more models.
+See Bolt's console [command list](#Available-Scripts) for further details on building the server app.